Port of Facebook's LLaMA model in C/C++

 MPI lets you distribute the computation over a cluster of machines.
 Because of the serial nature of LLM prediction, this won't yield any end-to-end speed-ups, but it will let you run larger models than would otherwise fit into RAM on a single machine.

-, you will also need to specify an MPI-capable compiler (when building with CMake, this is configured automatically):
+Next you will need to build the project with LLAMA_MPI set to true on all machines; if you're building with make, you will also need to specify an MPI-capable compiler (when building with CMake, this is configured automatically):

-Using
+• Using make:

-:make CC=mpicc CXX=mpicxx LLAMA_MPI=1
+make CC=mpicc CXX=mpicxx LLAMA_MPI=1

-Using
+• Using CMake:

-:cmake -S . -B build -DLLAMA_MPI=ON
+cmake -S . -B build -DLLAMA_MPI=ON

 Once the programs are built, download/convert the weights on all of the machines in your cluster.
 The paths to the weights and programs should be identical on all machines.

-with a list of the hostnames and their relative "weights" (slots).
+Next, ensure password-less SSH access to each machine from the primary host, and create a hostfile with a list of the hostnames and their relative "weights" (slots).
 If you want to use localhost for computation, use its local subnet IP address rather than the loopback address or "localhost".

 Here is an example hostfile: